 Over-the-counter (OTC) medicines are drugs you can buy without a prescription.
-Some OTC medicines relieve aches, pains and itches.
+Some OTC medicines relieve aches, pains, and itches.
 Some prevent or cure diseases, like tooth decay and athlete's foot.
-Others help manage recurring problems, like migraines.
+Others help manage recurring problems, like migraines and allergies.

 Food and Drug Administration